-The Authority has determined that it will only use approved counterparties from countries with a minimum sovereign credit rating of 3 from Fitch.
+The Authority has determined that it will only use approved counterparties from countries with a minimum sovereign credit rating of AA- from Fitch (or equivalent).

 4.4 Investment Strategy

 In-house funds.
 Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates (i.e. rates for investments up to 12 months).